taivo202/images-app/README.md

 npm start
 ```
 ### Note:
-If have a conflick error about webpack, please delete the webpack versions to avoid conflicts.
+1. If have a conflick error about webpack, please delete the webpack versions to avoid conflicts.
+2. Because the API has a limit on requests, don't spam to avoid the rate limit.